GibsonDisaster/Carrie-Programming-Language/README.md

 ### Compiler:
 * To run the compiler simply type "./CarrieCompiler name.car", where name is the name of your Carrie program.

-## Planned Features
-### Parser:
-* Parsing While loops, for else loops, etc
-* Parsing different kinds of statements (==, >, <, :=)
-* Parsing function calls
-* Allowing you to indent your code (not allowed yet)

-### Compiler:
-* Compiles to Rust code which is then compiled by the rust compiler.
-* In the future there will be a tag you can use to keep or delete the intermediary rust file.

 ### Examples

 #### ___Assignment___